Threats to Title IX

 The Bush administration has worked to weaken Title IX and the educational equality it guarantees.
 From sports to vocational and technical education to sex segregation, the past four years have seen a variety of attempts to diminish Title IX.
 “The Bush administration conducted a stealth attack on Title IX, and women and girls cannot and must not let them get away with it,” says Feminist Majority President Eleanor Smeal.

-In August 2010, the Women’s Educational Equity Act under the Elementary and Secondary Education Act underwent reauthorization.
+In August 2010, FMF, NOW, and other organizations proposed a major reauthorization of the 1974 Women's Educational Equity Act under the Elementary and Secondary Education Act.

 WEEA is the only federal legislation with the sole purpose of promoting full implementation of Title IX.
 Gender equity organizations are still fighting to include necessary additional funding into the reauthorization of WEEA so that this important legislation could be more effective.
 Click here to see the 2010 reauthorization proposal.
-In order to counter the threat of losing WEEA by passing a new reauthorization proposal that focuses on federal support for Title IX Coordinators and equity advocates to fully implement Title IX.
+This reauthorization proposal focuses on federal support for Title IX Coordinators and equity advocates to fully implement Title IX.

 In April 2010 the Obama Administration Withdrew the Bush-Era 2005 Athletics Guidance Which Weakened Title IX Compliance Standards.